Healthy low carb meal Ideas

-- She also makes fajitas with these low-carb wraps.
+- She also makes fajitas with those low-carb wraps.
 Use chicken or steak, veggies, cheese, salsa, sour cream.
 Yum.
 Update: Even better, here’s my recipe for Fajitas, which is so good you don’t need a tortilla, I eat it as a “rice bowl”!!!
 Fajitas with grass-fed flank steak

 - 5 minute meal – egg drop soup!